SUMANKC7/Ecommerce_app/README.md

 ---

-📌 This project demonstrates my ability to build end-to-end, production-ready mobile applications with modern Flutter development practices.
+📌 This project demonstrates my ability to build end-to-end, production-ready mobile and web applications with modern Flutter development practices.